 This best mechanical keyboard under $100 from Corsair comes with linear Cherry MX Red switches that are very responsive and won’t cause any fatigue.
 Extra features of the Corsair K63 Wireless include a Windows key lock and dedicated media keys.

-Compared to other models included in our list of the best mechanical keyboards under $100, Corsair K63 may be a bit behind when it comes to build quality, as it is made entirely out of plastic.
+Compared to other models included in our list of the best mechanical keyboards under $100, Corsair K63 may be a bit behind when it comes to building quality, as it is made entirely out of plastic.
 However, the keys are very stable, so that’s plus points for the Corsair K63.

 If you are looking for the classic 60% mechanical keyboard with a compact design, Dierya DK61E is a good choice.
 Without a Numpad, this is a practical choice for gamers, offering more space to the desktop.

-The keycaps are tough, sturdy and oil-proof, ideal for heavy-duty gaming or typing.
+The keycaps are tough, sturdy, and oil-proof, ideal for heavy-duty gaming or typing.
 Speaking of durability, the circuit board of the keyboard of the Dierya DK61E is IPX4 certified, which means that a user can enjoy snacking in front of the computer without worrying about spills.

-So that rounds up our list of the best mechanical keyboards under $100.
+Whether you are looking for a TKL, 60%, or a Full mechanical keyboard you can’t go wrong with any of the best mechanical keyboards under $100.
 Do you have your own recommendations?
 Do share it with us in the comments!